Johannesburg History City Tour

 These are specialised tours not covered in a standard Johannesburg tour, although parts may be included, dependant on tour time/option.

 Nomadic Bushmen inhabited the area around 100 000 years ago.
-Around 1060 AD the Bantu people migrated into area.
-Europeans later arrived and started farming the area know as the Witwatersrand.
+Around 1060 AD people migrated into area.
+Europeans later arrived and started farming the area known as the Witwatersrand.
 1886 saw the first major settlement of Johannesburg, with fortune seekers from all over the world descending to find their share of the gold.
 In three years of rapid growth, from a tent town to iron shacks, the settlement became the biggest in South Africa.
 Partnerships, coalitions and later the mining corporations took control of mining operations.

 Johannesburg 1922 Rand Revolt – with implications for South Africa for the next 70 years.

-This was the start of racial segregation, and with 70 000 black mine workers living in substandard conditions, leading to the strike in 1920.
-With further agitation from the white miners, a general strike resulted in 1922 – the Rand Revolt, with over 200 people losing their lives.
 During the Second World War, with many white workers in the military, a greater influx of blacks resulted.
 The black population in the area doubled, leading to overcrowding in the black shanty town.

 This was one of the catalysts in formation of many Black Nationalist movements with roots being put down in these squatter camps.
 Government instituted a policy of forced removals from all cities leaving the cities “white”.
 This was also applied to Johannesburg where most of the black population was moved to the South Western Township – Soweto – with their movements controlled by strict enforcement of the pass laws, allowing the holder into the city for work only.